vaisala-xweather/engineering-messages/README.md

-# Dev Static
+# Engineering Messages

-Just a quick static site repo for us to host static messaging publicly.
+Vaisala Xweather Engineering teams need a space to post maintenance messages and other direct-to-user messaging.

 ## Maintenance